Little Aston: Rosemary Hill Road

 Rosemary Hill Road is a public road with many private gated driveways leading off the highway and gated houses alongside, particularly on the more exclusive Lichfield District side which borders the Little Aston Park.
 The west side of road is part of Little Aston (Lichfield) and the east side is in Four Oaks (Birmingham).

 Little Aston Lane

 At the heart of the village is Little Aston Lane (A4026).
 Running opposite expanses of fields and the grounds of Aston Wood golf course, the lane consists of around 50 large, detached houses.
 A recently constructed, landscaped recreation area also runs parallel to the lane, managed by the Little Aston Recreational Ground Association.

 In addition to the lane's own housing, it also contains the entrance to The Grove.
 A cul-de-sac within Little Aston Lane, The Grove contains 51 large, detached homes, similar to those on the lane itself.

 The Little Aston Village Hall, is also on the lane, providing services and facilities to the small community.
 A crown green bowling club and a tennis club are on the Hall site.

+Many residents have complained to the local MP and county council regarding excessive use of the village roads by HGV tippers and artics, exposing young children walking to school to great risk.
+There is a bizarre situation where there is a 7.5-tonne weight limit in one direction of the road, but not in the other, and Staffordshire County Council's explanation that imposing the limit in both directions would burden the neighbouring Birmingham Council's road network with excessive traffic.